 Safety: UV light is dangerous to the eyes and skin and the lamp must never be operated outside its housing.
-A green/blue glow can be seen at the ends of the unit to indicate that it is on in normal use.
+A green/blue glow can be seen from each tube at the ends of the unit to indicate that it is on in normal use.
 Before any cleaning or maintenance is carried out the electrical power must be switched off.